-What does it take to turn a simple idea into a global phenomenon?
-For Ruth Handler, the answer was vision, resilience, and an unshakable belief in the power of imagination.
-As the co-founder of Mattel and the creator of Barbie, Ruth Handler didn’t just build a toy she revolutionized an industry and inspired generations of children to dream bigger.
+What does it take to turn a common idea into a world phenomenon?
+For Ruth Handler success story-the answer was the vision, resilience, and strong belief in imagination.
+As the co-founder of Mattel and creator of Barbie, Ruth Handler just didn’t create a toy; she transformed an entire industry and inspired a generation of children to dream bigger.

 1. The Early Years: A Foundation of Ambition and Resilience